anapalmeida/anapalmeida/README.md

 I love learning about  React, JavaScript, TypeScript, React Native, Node.js, Java, Angular, and Python.
 Professionally, I've worked both as back-end developer, having worked with C#, NATURAL and ADABAS, and as a front-end developer, having worked with React and JavaScript. <br>

-:purple_heart: In my free time, I like watching queer films, Hacks and other TV Shows, too.
+:purple_heart: In my free time, I like watching queer films, TV shows and writing.

 C'mon, contact me!